VeryGary/end-to-end-heart-disease-classification/README.md

 **1. Exploratory Data Analysis (EDA)**
 EDA was conducted to:

-Clean and ensure the data was complete and accurate.
+Clean and ensure the data is complete and accurate.
 Visualize relationships and trends within the dataset.
 Identify correlations between features and the target variable.
 2. Model Comparison